Foakes ton helps Surrey master Bears at Edgbaston

 With 12 overs left to face, the Bears then made a bad start when they lost England opener Dom Sibley first ball.

-But the Bears had only themselves to blame for twice dropping Foakes in the slips, both off Olly Hannon-Dalby, while Ollie Pope (58) and Jordan Clark (50) both made half-centuries.
+But the Bears had only themselves to blame for twice dropping Foakes in the slips, both off Oliver Hannon-Dalby, while Ollie Pope (58) and Jordan Clark (50) both made half-centuries.

+On a day of contrasting fortunes for the various England contenders on show, Foakes got all the breaks.

+He was dropped on 37 by Rob Yates, then again on 54 by Rhodes - but the current England Test keeper otherwise performed solidly in a six-hour vigil, his first century since the opening game of last season.